 Carmen: Yeah!

-Timo: For me, there are 2 important things.
+Timo: For me, there are two important things.
 First, we need to innovate, and we need to be super creative.
-And I believe that it can only work if we all have a lot of fun together on the project.
-Everybody in their own way.
+And it can only work if we all have a lot of fun together on the project.
+Everybody in their way.
 That is it, then we will be successful!

 Carmen: Great.
 So, thank you very much for your time and being here in this interview, so everyone can get to know more about the project Reincarnate!